 The fact is there is a load of curry pastes made for Thai cooking and all of them differ between styles as well as within styles.

-Typically Thai people buy their curry pastes from the local market where there will be several vendors what make quite large quantities formed into dome-like structures of color.
+Typically Thai people buy their curry pastes from the local market where there will be several vendors that make quite large quantities formed into dome-like structures of color.
 You go along, pick the style you want and a small amount is spooned off into a little bag for your cooking.

 It goes to say that different vendors use slightly different recipes to make their curry pastes and so tastes and consistency differ between them.